 German photographer and artist Astrid Kirchherr is perhaps best known for her remarkable photographs of The Beatles in Hamburg, and for helping define their early image.

-After leaving school she enrolled in Hamburg’s Meisterschule für Mode, Textil, Graphik und Werbung.
+After leaving school she enrolled in Hamburg’s Meisterschule für Mode, Textil, Grafik und Werbung.
 She intended to study fashion design, but found instead a talent for black and white photography.

 In the late 1950s she and her art school friends – which included Klaus Voormann and Jürgen Vollmer – became involved in the European existential movement, whose followers were nicknamed ‘exies’ by John Lennon.
 As she explained to BBC Radio Merseyside in 1995: